jetstream-cloud/js2docs/docs/general/policies.md

 * Once an allocation is **overdrawn** - - the allocation will be disabled on Jetstream2 and access is no longer possible to allocation users
 * If the allocation has not been renewed on a larger allocation or additional credits transferred (if available) in **10 days**, all VMs on the allocation will be shelved and thus no longer accessible
-* If the allocation has not been renewed on a larger allocation or additional credits transferred (if available) in **30 days**, all VMs on the allocation will be shelved and thus no longer accessible
+* If the allocation has not been renewed on a larger allocation or additional credits transferred (if available) in **30 days**, all VMs and other resources on the allocation will be destroyed and *will not be recoverable*

 ### IP (IPv4 floating ip) Policies